 A good customer support team is your saviour, in all cases, whether you’re building a website, or opening an ecommerce store, or running your digital business.

-With that in mind, let’s explore about the customer support options given by Wix vs Squarespace.
+With that in mind, let’s explore the customer support options given by Wix and Squarespace.

 An interesting feature that Wix offers is its on-page help.
 So, let’s suppose if you get stuck or don’t know what something is, you can simply click on the little question mark on your screen.